Tupolev Tu-143: Development

 The Tu-143 was introduced in 1976 and strongly resembled the Tu-141, but was substantially scaled-down.
 It was a short-range (60–70 kilometer) tactical reconnaissance system and had low-level flight capability.
 The Tu-143 was truck-launched with JATO boosting, recovered by parachute, and powered by a TR3-117 turbojet with 5.8 kN (590 kgf, 1300 lbf) thrust.
 The initial version carried film cameras, but later versions carried a TV or radiation detection payload, with data relayed to a ground station over a datalink.
 Some 950 units were produced in the 1970s and 1980s.

 Operation history

 The Tu-143 was used by Syria in reconnaissance missions over Israel and Lebanon during the 1982 Lebanon War, as well as by Soviet forces in Afghanistan during the Soviet–Afghan War.

 During the 2022 Russian invasion of Ukraine, Ukraine appeared to use them to spot Russian air defences and as an ersatz cruise missile.
 On 29 June 2022, one Tu-143 carrying explosives was shot down in Kursk Oblast.

+During the 2020s Israel–Hezbollah conflict Israel claimed that they destroyed a Hezbollah "DR-3 cruise missile" which they illustrated with images of the Tupolev Tu-143.